Sous Vide Whole Chicken (Not Poached)

-This sous vide whole chicken recipe will be the juiciest, tenderest, and most flavorful chicken you’ll ever make.
-Follow the step-by-step guide to round out your perfect chicken dinner.
-By the way, it’s not poached.
+You must try this sous vide whole chicken because it’s going to be the juiciest, tenderest, and most flavorful chicken you’ll ever make.
+Note: It’s not poached!

-When it comes to sous vide whole chicken, almost every single recipe on the internet is poached.
+When it comes to sous vide whole chicken, so many recipes on the internet are poached.
 There is a good reason for that, which I will explain shortly.

-If a poached chicken isn’t something that sounds attractive to you, I am happy to tell you that I’ve discovered a foolproof path to a perfectly juicy, golden-brown whole chicken without adding any liquid in your cooking bag.
+If a poached chicken isn’t something that sounds attractive to you, I am happy to tell you that I’ve discovered two foolproof paths to a perfectly juicy, golden-brown whole chicken with crispy skin without having to add any chicken stock to your cooking bag.

 - Why Sous Vide Whole Chicken?